 Figure 15.
-Changes of warship survival rate by varying Experiments I and 4.
+Changes of warship survival rate by varying Experiments 1 and 4.

-Type 1 (i.e., a straight-running torpedo) has little effect, which is the principle reason that straight-running torpedoes are not operating any more in military.
+In Figure 15, we fist can see that the warship should have the ability of at least 3000 m for detection to achieve more than 90 percent of survivability.
+That is, if the warship detects some threat out of 3000 m, it could secure enough time to employ decoy systems and make a detour.
+This is a typical example to determine a required operational capability (ROC) of the warship.
+Next, from the side of the torpedo, we can find that Type 4 is the most threatening moving type among four types because it results in the lowest survivability of the warship.
+On the contrary, Type 1 (i.e., a straight-running torpedo) has little effect, which is the principle reason that straight-running torpedoes are not operating any more in military.
 In comparison with Types 2 and 3, when the detection range of the warship is less than 3000 m, Type 3 is more effective than Type 2.
 This may come from that the circular segment is more effective when a target is far away from all directions rather than nearby at the forward direction.